spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ### Healthcheck

-Should a pod fail, the healthcheck should cause a re-start :
+Should a pod fail, the healthcheck will cause a re-start :

 ```shell
 $ kubectl get pods